Introduction

 You can add validators for attributes.
 This mechanism is discussed in more detail in the section "Validators".

-If one attribute set is used by several entities at once, you need to be careful when changing the attributes of that set.
-For example, if you delete one of the attributes, that attribute will be removed everywhere it is used along with the content.
+If one attribute set is used by multiple entities at the same time, you need to be careful when changing the attributes of that set.
+For example, if you delete one of the attributes, that attribute will be removed everywhere it is used along with its content.
 If you add a new attribute to the set, that attribute will also be added everywhere the attribute set is used.